LastStriker11/calibration-modeling/README.md

 ## <a name='about'></a>About

 This repository is where the [Chair of Transportation Systems (TSE)](https://www.mos.ed.tum.de/en/vvs/home/) at [Technical University of Munich (TUM)](https://www.tum.de/en/) share the platform for dynamic traffic assignment (DTA) and network calibration integrating with [Simulation of Urban MObility (SUMO)](https://sumo.dlr.de/docs/index.html) and the car-following model calibration platform.
+To find out more details about this toolbox, please check out the corresponding [Github page](https://laststriker11.github.io/calibration-modeling/) and [documentation](https://laststriker11.github.io/calibration-modeling/html/index.html).

 By making this repository open source, the goal is to help the calibration of network OD matrices and car-following models, make the performance comparison among calibration models convenient, and motivate more scholars participating in the research domain of transportation model calibration.

-To find out more details about this toolbox, please check out the [documentation](https://laststriker11.github.io/calibration-modeling/html/index.html).

 If you are using these platforms in your work, please cite the following publication:
 ```